laurent22/joplin/BUILD.md

 # Building the applications

+- Is using Lerna to manage to mono-repo
+- Gulp for build steps on each package

+Usage of Lerna is mostly transparent as the needed commands have been moved to the root package.json and thus are invoked for example when running `npm install` or `npm run watch`.
+One exception is when installing a new package.
+In that case, instead of using `npm i -s ...` you will need to go to the root and use `lerna add package-to-add --scope=@joplinapp/package-name`.
+For example to add the package "leftpad" to the "@joplinapp/app-cli" package, you would write `lerna add leftpad --scope=@joplinapp/app-cli`.

-Note that all the applications share the same library, which, for historical reasons, is in `ReactNativeClient/lib`.
+Note that all the applications share the same library, which, for historical reasons, is in `packages/app-mobile/lib`.
 This library is copied to the relevant directories when building each app.

 ## Required dependencies